zmitchell/proctrace/docs/src/content/docs/reference/proctrace-render.md

 # DESCRIPTION

-Render the recording in the specified display format
+Render a recording in the specified display format

 # OPTIONS